 How Is Phantom Pain Treated?

-Doctors can treat phantom pain with several different options.
+Doctors can treat the sensation with several different options.

-- Medication: Various types of medicines can treat phantom pain.
+- Medication: Various types of medicines can treat it.
 Those include:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs), like aspirin and ibuprofen